Where is the Virginia Creeper Trail?

 Can I bike from Abingdon to Whitetop?

 Yes, you can!!
 And, many do!
-The grade does not exceed 5%.
+The grade is less than 5%.

 Where is the Welcome Center?

-The Welcome Center is located at the trailhead in Abingdon at 300 Green Spring Road.
-It is open in-season, March to mid-November, Thursdays through Sundays.
+The Welcome Center is located at the trail head in Abingdon at 300 Green Spring Road.
+It is open in-season, March to November, Thursdays through Mondays, 11am to 6pm.
 The locomotive on display is the last steam driven engine on the Creeper and makes for a great photograph.
 Bottled water, Creeper Trail merchandise, O. Winston Link photographs and restrooms can be found inside, as well as knowledgeable staff that can provide additional information.
 A new picnic shelter is also available.

 Where can I get a map of the trail?